Berenguer Ramon II

+Life

 Born in 1053 or 1054, Berenguer Ramon succeeded his father Ramon Berenguer I "the Old" in 1076 to co-rule with his twin brother Ramon Berenguer II.
 The twins failed to cooperate, leading Pope Gregory VII to appeal for their reconciliation in 1079.
 The Catalonian possessions were divided between them, against the will of their late father, and it was agreed that the brothers would alternate their residence at the palace in Barcelona every six months.
 When the first agreement inevitably fell through, a second was reached in December of 1080.

 Ramon Berenguer II was killed two years later while hunting in the woods on 5 December 1082.
 Berenguer Ramon II, who became the sole ruler of Catalonia for the next four years, was popularly suspected of orchestrating this murder, earning his nickname “the Fratricide.”
 This suspicion and other divisions of loyalty led to a civil war, weakening the authority of Barcelona over the counties of Carcassonne and Razès while various parties asserted ways to resolve this ‘unjust and iniquitous murder.’
-In 1085, the count of Cerdanya was chosen by the bishop of Vic and an assembly of Catalonian magnates to avenge Ramon Berenguer II, but in June 1086 an compromise was reached, allowing Berenguer Ramon to continue his rule of Barcelona as regent for his brother's four-year-old son Ramon Berenguer III until he came of age.
+In 1085, the count of Cerdanya was chosen by the bishop of Vic and an assembly of Catalonian magnates to avenge Ramon Berenguer II, but in June 1086, a compromise was reached, allowing Berenguer Ramon to continue his rule of Barcelona as regent for his brother's four-year-old son Ramon Berenguer III until he came of age.
 Ramon Berenguer III began to appear in documents as “count” as soon as 1089.